 Remember, not all artwork will go in the dining room or the bedroom, so in other areas of the house, it’s often a good idea to install works that make you think, feel and contemplate, even if it comes down to difficult subjects.
-It makes for great conversation, reminds us to be tolerant, open minded and accepting.
+It makes for great conversation, reminds us to be tolerant, open-minded and accepting.
 Art is of utmost importance to children and young adult development, as numerous studies have indicated.
 Children exposed to art are propelled forward intellectually.
 Research has shown they have stronger critical thinking skills and display higher levels of tolerance and empathy.
-It can be powerful and though provoking.
+It can be powerful and thought provoking.

 3. Does it intellectually stimulate you?

 After having a visual and emotional reaction to an artwork you need to be able to also intellectually react to the work.
 You want to learn something from the work.
 This can be insight into something you knew nothing about or something far more personal.
 Artists’ are often referred to as our social conscience, where the world is reflected back to us through the artists’ interpretation.
 In general, art should give us greater understanding of a subject, an issue, a person, a place and so on.

 4. Can you afford it?

 Yes, that old foe, money, or lack thereof.
 Passionate collectors, however, will do just about anything to get their hands on a piece they love.
 But if you don’t fall into that category yet, it’s a good idea to come up with a plan and a budget.
 I would suggest allocating some funds towards more established artists with stronger CVs and keep some of your budget for investing in emerging artists.
 It’s a lot less stressful and you can watch their careers and achievements knowing that you helped them to continue their art practice.
 There are also assistant art buying finds like Art Money in Australia that offer easy-to-understand and completely above board interest-free loans.

 5. Get out and visit the galleries